davidclaveau/lighthouse-web-notes/Week_3/Day_1/Web_Servers_101.md

   * We use middleware to:
     * Grab the cookies and put it into req.cookies
     * Grab the body and put into req.body
-    * USe it for encryption
+    * Use it for encryption

 ## Templating / Server-side Rendering